Jamie McGuinness, Project Himalaya owner-guide with a wild yak skull and horns

 Day 1 - meet in Leh 3480m

 Phew, after a long series of flights, you are here!
-Look for a Project Himalaya sign or a simple sign with your name on it at the airport, and our wonderful drivers Ang Chuk, Pasang or Lobsang himself will pick you up.
+Look for a Project Himalaya sign (on a phone?) or a simple sign with your name on it at the airport, and our wonderful drivers Lobsang or Ang Chuk will pick you up.

 We normally go out to dinner together, let's meet in the peaceful hotel garden at 6:30pm.
-We eat at some of our favourite clean (very important!) restaurants: Chopsticks, G Kitchen, Tibet Kitchen and Summer Harvest.
+We eat at some of our favourite clean (very important!) restaurants: the hotel restaurant, Chopsticks, Tibet Kitchen or Bon Apetitt.

 Sophie admires a Basgo Gompa mural